Ribodou/HYU-software-engineering-AI/README.md

 ### Frontend
 - See the [README page](https://github.com/fschirinzi/HYU-SE-Frontend/blob/master/README.md#instlallation--usage) in the repository root folder

 ### Backend
+- See the [README page](https://github.com/Ribodou/HYU-SE-Backend#instlallation--usage) in the repository root folder

 ## Contributors
 - **Fabio Motta** (AI)